run2bizdocs/docs/en-us/docs/4biz-helium/additional-features/racer-4biz-app/ticket-status-racer.md

 - [x] Install the app Racer 4biz for Android or IOS
 - [x] Have valid access credentials to the system

-It is also necessary to configure the parameters - 254 API Key for use of Google services; 331 - Enable Google Maps API; 436 - Project number (Sender ID) in Google Cloud Platform used to generate API keys (Mobile SM only);
+It is also necessary to configure the parameters:

+- [x] 254 - API Key for use of Google services;
+- [x] 331 - Enable Google Maps API;
+- [x] 436 - Project number (Sender ID) in Google Cloud Platform used to generate API keys (Mobile SM only).

 Besides, it is also necessary to configure the 4biz Webservice, Unit and Tickets platforms.